Machine Learning applied to asteroid dynamics: Machine Learning

-Time-series analysis is a method of studying a collection of data points over a period of time.
-Instead of capturing data points intermittently or arbitrarily, time-series analyzers record data points at constant intervals over a predetermined length of time.
+Time-series analysis studies data points collected over a period of time.
 This form of study, on the other hand, is more than just gathering data over time.
 The ability to depict how variables change over time distinguishes time-series data from other types of data.
 In other words, time is an important variable since it reveals how the data changes through time as well as the final outcomes.

-In this review paper we are going to discuss two methods that have been recently used for studies of asteroid dynamics, $ARIMA$ models and the use of auto-correlation functions $ACF$.
+In this review paper, we are going to discuss two $ML$ methods that have been recently used for studies of asteroid dynamics, $ARIMA$ models and the use of auto-correlation functions $ACF$.
 Other methods, like the use of Exponential smoothing models ($ETS$) or the use of deep learning approaches based on artificial neural networks will not be treated in this section.
 Interested readers can find further details on these topics in \citet{brownlee_2020}.
 Numerical methods discussed in this section are available in the {\it Python} library {\it statsmodels} \citep{seabold2010statsmodels}.